The airbag system is one of the most important parts of your vehicle safety device.

-Modern vehicle contains multiple airbags in the various sides and frontal locations of the passenger seating position.
+The modern vehicle contains multiple airbags in the various sides and frontal locations of the passenger seating position.

 The most important parts of the success of the airbag system are the Crash Sensors.
 These small pieces of electronics are designed to tell when the vehicle has been damaged in an accident.

-Airbag system contains a mixture of Sodium Azide (NaN3), KNO3 and SiO2.
+The Airbag system contains a mixture of Sodium Azide (NaN3), KNO3 and SiO2.
 The reactions, in order, are as follows:

 - 2 NaN3 → 2 Na + 3 N2 (g)

 - 10 Na + 2 KNO3 → K2O + 5 Na2O + N2 (g)